Don’t Choose Just a Job, Instead Focus on Building a Career

 Once you have a particular number of years of experience in your kitty, you’re bound to hit a glass ceiling.
 However, you can transform from a software developer into a Manager, a Technical Leader or an Entreprogrammer.

 The Managerial Route: You can opt to become a manager and train/lead the programmers under you.
-If you choose this route, you can become a project manager, developer manager, section manager or even progress to an executive position like a Director of Development or CTO (Chief Technical Officer) depending on your calibre.
+If you choose this route, you can become a project manager, developer manager, section manager or even progress to an executive position like a Director of Development or CTO (Chief Technical Officer) depending on your caliber.

 The Technical Route: If you choose to head the technical route, you can progress to become a Product Specialist, Product Architect and so on.